-Spot Price Reversals with the DeMarker Indicator
+Spot Price Reversals With the DeMarker Indicator

-Reading time: 9 minutes
+Reading time: 10 minutes

-The DeMarker indicator (also known as simply DeM) is an oscillator that derives its values by comparing the maximum and minimum prices achieved in the current time period with the equivalent prices achieved in the previous period.
+The DeMarker indicator (also known simply as DeM) is an oscillator that derives its values by comparing the maximum and minimum prices achieved in the current time period, with the equivalent prices achieved in the previous period.
 From this comparison, the indicator attempts to assess the directional bias of the market.
 At the same time, it indicates overbought and oversold conditions, and from these, attempts to identify points of trend exhaustion.

 It is broadly based on principles espoused by technical analyst Tom DeMark, though the original indicator used no smoothing.
-The version in MetaTrader 4 uses simple moving averages to smooth component values, as we shall see.
+The version available in MetaTrader 4 uses simple moving averages to smooth component values, as we shall see.
 Though the indicator was originally devised with daily price bars in mind, it should be applicable to any time frame you are interested in, since it is based on relative price data.

 Calculating the DeMarker Oscillator

 Unlike the Relative Strength Index — perhaps the best known oscillator — the DeM does not concern itself with closing levels.
-Instead, it focusses on intra-period highs and lows.
+Instead, it focuses on intra-period highs and lows.
 The DeM oscillator looks at the high and low of the current bar on a chart and how they compare to those of the previous bar.
 If the current bar has more extreme levels, a value is stored.

 If the magnitude of the high and low is less extreme than in the previous bar, a value of zero is recorded.
-We use these values over a look-back period (customarily 14 bars) to give us a numerator and denominator.
+We use these values over a 'look-back' period (customarily 14 bars) to give us a numerator and denominator.
 Finally, we calculate the DeMarker value by dividing the numerator by the denominator.
 Let's break this down into its component steps.

 First, we want to look at the high values.
-So over our number of periods, N, we look at each bar and see how the high compares to the previous high.
+So over our number of periods, 'N', we look at each bar and see how the high compares to the previous high.
 If the current high is smaller than the previous high, we record a value of 0.
 If it is greater than the previous high, we record the difference between the two as our value.
-We call these values DeMMAX.
-Our numerator is a simple moving average of the DeMMAX values over the period N.
+We call these values 'DeMMAX'.
+Our numerator is a simple moving average of the DeMMAX values over the period 'N'.

 Now, we also look at our low values.
 We look at each bar and see how the low compares to the previous low.
 If the current low is higher than the previous low, we record a value of 0.
 If the current low is lower than the previous low, we record the difference between the two as our value.

-We call these values DeMMIN.
-We take a simple moving average of these values over the period N. We then add this to the numerator to give us our denominator.
+We call these values 'DeMMIN'.
+We take a simple moving average of these values over the period 'N'.
+We then add this to the numerator to give us our denominator.
 We can sum this all up with the DeMarker indicator formula, which is as follows:

-DEM = SMA(DeMMAX) [SMA(DeMMAX) + SMA(DeMMIN)]
+- DEM = SMA(DeMMAX) [SMA(DeMMAX) + SMA(DeMMIN)]

 The equation yields values bounded between 0 and 100.
 Values of the indicator above 70 are considered to suggest overbought territory.
 Values of the indicator below 30 are considered to suggest oversold territory.
 Let's take a look at how to use the indicator in MT4.

 Using the DeMarker Indicator in MetaTrader 4

-When you double-click on DeMarker, you are presented with the Parameters window, as shown.
-The key parameter value that you can set is the Period, which has a default value of 14 in MT4.
+When you double-click on DeMarker, you are presented with the 'Parameters' window (as shown above).
+The key parameter value that you can set is the 'Period', which has a default value of 14 in MT4.
 In the image below, we've added the DeMarker indicator to an hourly USD/CHF chart: